prontotype/core-LEGACY/data/_system/docs/setup/prototypes.md

   environment: live
 </code></pre>

 This configuration will result in Prontotype will trying and serve up the default prototype (i.e. the one in a folder named 'default') for *any* domain.
-It will also set the environment value to 'live' (see the [configuration section](#) for more detail on environments).

 If you wanted to serve up an additional prototype (one in a folder named **foo** within the `/prototypes` directory) at a different domain, you could amend the `prototypes.yml` file to look like this: